 History of the AICPA

 The history of the organization dates back to 1887 when its predecessor, the American Association of Public Accountants (AAPA), was established.
 The founders were mainly English and Scottish chartered accountants who settled and practiced accounting in the United States.
 During the first year, AAPA listed only 30 members.
 AAPA was then succeeded by the Institute of Public Accountants in 1916.
-The organization later rebranded to American Institute of Accountants in 1917, and it remained so until 1957 when it adopted the current name, American Institute of Certified Public Accountants.
+The organization later rebranded to the American Institute of Accountants in 1917, and it remained so until 1957 when it adopted the current name, American Institute of Certified Public Accountants.
 AICPA opened its Washington D.C. office in 1959, later opening other offices in Durham, Ewing, and Lewisville.

-Partnership between AICPA and CIMA
+Partnership Between AICPA and CIMA

 In 2012, the AICPA started offering the Chartered Global Management Accountant (CGMA) designation in a joint venture with the Chartered Institute of Management Accountants (CIMA).
 In 2014, the two bodies also partnered to create the Global Management Accounting Principles (GMAPs) to guide best practices in management accounting.
 The two associations entered into another joint venture in 2016 to establish the Association of International Certified Professional Accountants.
-The new organization aims to strengthen the accounting profession and provide a broader platform for CPAs and Management Accountants to shares ideas and resources.
+The new organization aims to strengthen the accounting profession and provide a broader platform for CPAs and Management Accountants to share ideas and resources.
 However, the two founding associations continue to operate as independent bodies.

 When the founders of AAPA met to discuss the formation of the first accounting body, they created the first committee to draft rules and regulations of the association in 1886.
-The association’s bylaws authorized the formation of three critical committees: Finance and Audit Committee; Committee on Elections, Qualifications, and Examinations; and Committee of Bylaws.
+The association’s bylaws authorized the formation of three critical committees – Finance and Audit Committee; Committee on Elections, Qualifications, and Examinations; and Committee of Bylaws.
 The role of the committees was to guide how the association would operate and draft rules that would govern new CPA members.

-The number of committees grew over the years to 34 in the 1940s, 89 in 1960s, and 109 in 1970.
+The number of committees grew over the years to 34 in the 1940s, 89 in the 1960s, and 109 in 1970.
 In early 2000, AICPA transitioned from committees to task forces.
 The advantage of task forces over committees is that members would serve on a voluntary basis to execute specific assignments and the task forces would be disbanded when these assignments were completed.
 AICPA lists over 2,000 volunteer members who fill up the task force membership, and this has helped the association save money and increase the efficiency of its operations.

 Functions of the AICPA